AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

    ![start-again](/img/start-again.png)

-- You will  be redirect  to again **Welcome screen** of the Game.
+- You will  be redirected again to the **Welcome screen** of the Game.

    ![welcome-screen](/img/welcome-screen.png)

 :::success
 🎉 Congratulations Learners!
-You have successfully built your Tic Tac Toe dApp with aelf Blockchain.
+You have successfully built your Tic-Tac-Toe dApp with aelf Blockchain.
 :::

 ## 🎯 Conclusion

-🎉 Congratulations on successfully completing the **Tic Tac Toe dApp** tutorial! 🎉 You've achieved significant milestones, from setting up your development environment to deploying and interacting with your Tic Tac Toe smart contract on the aelf blockchain. 🌟
+🎉 Congratulations on successfully completing the **Tic Tac Toe dApp** tutorial! 🎉 You've achieved significant milestones, from setting up your development environment to deploying and interacting with your Tic-Tac-Toe smart contract on the aelf blockchain. 🌟

 **📚 What You've Learned**